jhonatanCarvalh0/BACKEND-PERN-CRUD-API/README.md

-# FULLSTACK-PERN-CRUD-API
+# BACKEND-CRUD-API-
-This is will be a FULLSTACK application constructed with the PERN Stack (PostgreSQL, Express, React, Node) to do CRUD requisitions!
+This is will be a BACKEND application constructed with the PostgreSQL, Express and NodeJS to do CRUD requisitions!